haskell-crypto/cryptonite/README.md

 TODO
 ----

-* remove copy of read-only part of ChaCha state by splitting the stuff in two.
+* remove copy of read-only part of ChaCha / Salsa state by splitting the stuff in two.
+* add support for XSalsa